Trevor Bauer: Political beliefs and social media

 Bauer is an active Twitter user who has made many of his political beliefs known via the platform.
 He identifies as a free market capitalist and social liberal.
-Although he did not vote in the 2016 United States presidential election, Bauer has expressed his personal support of Donald Trump, whom he believed "would shake up the system".
+Although he did not vote in the 2016 United States presidential election, Bauer has expressed his personal support of Donald Trump, who he believed "would shake up the system."
 He previously expressed his support for 2012 presidential candidate Mitt Romney and criticized former president Barack Obama.
-In February 2017, Bauer accused Apple and Twitter of purporting a liberal media bias, after which he proceeded to express a variety of political beliefs, including climate change denial, skepticism that Obama was born in the United States, and a defense of the Indians' mascot Chief Wahoo, who has been criticized as a racial caricature.
+In February 2017, Bauer accused Apple and Twitter of exhibiting a liberal media bias, after which he proceeded to express a variety of political beliefs, including climate change denial, skepticism that Obama was born in the United States, and a defense of the Indians' mascot Chief Wahoo, which has been criticized as a racial caricature.
 In 2018, Bauer accused the Indians of restricting his Twitter access in order to censor his political commentary.
+In 2024, he faced backlash in Japan after posting a supportive message for Ridge Alkonis, an American naval officer convicted for negligent deaths of two people in Shizuoka Prefecture, Japan.

-Bauer, who has been characterized as "extremely online" by NBC Sports correspondent Bill Baer, has also been criticized for engaging in online harassment of those who disagree with his views.
-In January 2019, Bauer responded to a female college student who referred to him as her "least favorite person in all of sports" by tweeting at her over the course of 12 hours and encouraging his followers to partake as well.
+Bauer, who has been called "extremely online" by NBC Sports correspondent Bill Baer, has also been accused of engaging in online harassment of those who disagree with his views.
+In January 2019, Bauer responded to a female college student who referred to him as her "least favorite person in all of sports" by tweeting at her over the course of 12 hours and encouraging his followers to harass her as well.